bartloeff/heltec_htit-wb32/README.md

 # kicad-heltec-esp32
-Heltec HTIT WB32 - ESP32 kicad schematic symbol and PCB footprint
+Kicad schematic symbol and PCB footprint for the Heltec HTIT WB32 - ESP32